nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 Refer to details below in the MESH API and MESH client sections for how to do this.

-### To other organisations ###
+### To alternative care providers ###

-Where message senders create messages destined for alternative organisations, for example a Community Pharmacy, the MESH API **MUST** be used lookup the receiving organisation's MESH mailbox ID.
+Where message senders create messages destined for alternative care providers, for example a community pharmacy, the MESH API **MUST** be used lookup the receiving organisation's MESH mailbox ID.

 Details on how to use the MESH address lookup function can be found in the [MESH API specification](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api#api-Endpoints-meshAddressLookup-0).